kraudust/flight_control_project/README.md

 # flight_control_project
-This is me and Scott's MEEN 634 flight dynamics and control repository.
+This is Scott Christensen, Eric Magleby, and Dustan Kraus's MEEN 634 flight dynamics and control repository.